Bindae-tteok: Preparation

-Bindae-tteok is made with the mung bean batter with a filling made of bracken, pork, mung bean sprouts, and baechu-kimchi (napa cabbage kimchi).
+Bindae-tteok is made with mung bean batter with a filling made of bracken, pork, mung bean sprouts, and baechu-kimchi (napa cabbage kimchi).

 To make the filling for bindae-tteok, soaked bracken is cut into short pieces, mixed with ground pork, and seasoned with soy sauce, chopped scallions, minced garlic, ground black pepper, and sesame oil.
 Mung bean sprouts are washed, blanched, cut into short pieces and seasoned with salt and sesame oil.
 Kimchi is unstuffed and squeezed to remove its fillings and excess juice, then cut into small pieces.
 The ingredients are then mixed.

 Washed, soaked, and husked mung beans are ground with water and seasoned with salt to make the batter.

 The mung bean batter is ladled on a hot frying pan greased with a considerable amount of cooking oil, topped with the filling, and followed by another layer of the batter poured over the top of the filling.
 Finally, the bindae-tteok is topped with pieces of diagonally sliced green and red chili pepper.
 The pancakes are pan-fried on both sides, and served with a dipping sauce consisting of soy sauce, vinegar, water, and ground pine nuts.